zenden2k/KeeneticRainmeterPlugin/README.md

 conan install . -g MSBuildDeps -s arch=x86_64 -s build_type=Debug --build=missing -s compiler.runtime=static
 ```

-You can now load conanbuildinfo_multi.props in your Visual Studio IDE property manager, and all configurations will be loaded at once.
+You can now load `conanbuildinfo_multi.props` in your Visual Studio IDE's Property Manager, and all configurations will be loaded at once.

 Dependencies